Boilers Versus Water Heaters

-There are many devices you need to run your home.
-During the warm season you may need an AC system or a heat pump.
+There are many appliances you need to run your home.
+During the summer you may need an air conditioning system or a heat pump.
 During the cold months, most homeowners require a furnace or air handler.
-Then there are washer and dryers, stoves, refrigerators…the list seems endless.
+Then you have washer and dryers, stoves, refrigerators…the list seems endless.

-But a thing homeowners definitely know is they require hot water.
-Most families have a water heater – or in some homes a boiler is used to heat the water.
-Do you know which heating system your home utilizes to heat your water?
+But a thing homeowners absolutely know is they need hot water.
+Most families have a water heater – or in some cases a boiler is used to heat the water.
+Are you sure which heating system your home uses to heat your water?
 Donelson Air Service Experts is here to help clear up any confusion about the difference between the two water heating systems.

-A boiler, contrastingly, can heat water that is used to bring heat to the home and heat the water.
-Another type of boiler can heat the water until it turns into steam.
-The steam will heat the water for the home but can also be distributed throughout the home and provide heat through radiators.
+A boiler, contrastingly, can heat water that is used to heat the home and provide hot water.
+A different type of boiler can heat the water until it turns into steam.
+The steam heats the water for the home but can also be distributed throughout the home and provide warmth through radiators.
 A boiler is also able to heat the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very flexible heating systems that provide great comfort during the winter season.
+Boilers are very versatile heating systems that provide great comfort during the winter season.
 Updated boilers are also very energy efficient.

 Can’t decide which water heating system is right for you?
 Call Donelson Air Service Experts in Nashville today and we’ll come out and provide you a free in-home estimate.